 To find qualified candidates, Carol turned to Pivot’s strong network of community relationships for referrals of women matching this list of characteristics.
 After two rounds of interviews and with God’s leading, eight women accepted the invitation to participate.

 Pivot’s first semester began at the end of February 2018 with an orientation event, followed by the first day of class on March 1, 2018.
 Dedicated volunteers and representatives of partner organizations led weekly classes in life skills, job skills, and Bible study, while various individuals and groups provided delicious lunches each week.

 Each mentor/participant pair worked out their schedules for one-on-one meetings soon after they were matched.
 Participants made meaningful contributions to curriculum choices, eagerly attended classes, formed a close community, learned much, and applied significant lessons to their lives.
 Six women flourished and graduated on June 23, 2018, with a host of family, friends, volunteers, and community members in attendance.
 As the graduates hoped, public attention came through newspaper, magazine, and television coverage.

-Pivot’s second semester in the fall of 2018 applies lessons learned to enhance the same model and adjust to the ever-changing economic environment.
+Pivot’s subsequent semesters apply lessons learned to enhance the same model and adjust to the ever-changing economic environment.
 Pivot’s adaptable curriculum offers classes in life skills, job skills and Bible study, with participant input.
 Incredible mentors, instructors, volunteers and donors invest their time, talents, skills, funds, food, other gifts and prayer into Pivot as the engine that keeps it running.
 For now, the initial characteristics remain as the identifying criteria for Pivot’s participants, seeking referrals from partner agencies and accepting self-referrals from low-income, working-age women who are: